 - Medical Negligence and/or Medico-Legal Claims – £1195.00

-If you have had a claim with DAS or BLM in last 12 months, speak to one of our specialist brokers.
+If you have had a claim with DAS or BLM in last 12 months, speak to one of our specialist advisers.

-If you are unsure if you have the level of cover you need, or are working out the most cost-effective way to be fully indemnified, speak to one of our specialist brokers today.
+If you are unsure if you have the level of cover you need, or are working out the most cost-effective way to be fully indemnified, speak to one of our specialist advisers today.